T. Dan Smith: Corruption trials

 Smith's PR firm was involved with Wandsworth Borough Council in pushing a redevelopment scheme, where its contact was Alderman Sidney Sporle.
 Sporle fell under police suspicion of corruption in the late 1960s and an inquiry led to Smith being charged with bribery in January 1970.
 Although acquitted at trial in July 1971, Smith was forced to resign all his political offices.

 In 1972 John Poulson went bankrupt.
-The subsequent examination of his books disclosed a web of unexplained payments and led to a series of hearings out of which the Conservative MP Reginald Maudling, former chairmen of two of Poulson's companies, was forced to resign as Home Secretary.
+The subsequent examination of his books disclosed a web of unexplained payments and led to a series of hearings out of which the Conservative MP Reginald Maudling, former chairman of two of Poulson's companies, was forced to resign as Home Secretary.
 A nationwide scandal erupted with conflict of interest accusations applying to councillors nationwide, but particularly in North East local authorities.

 Out of these investigations Smith was arrested in October 1973 on corruption charges.
 At his trial, it was claimed that he had received £156,000 over seven years, usually in the form of payment to his public relations company.
 He pleaded guilty in 1974 and was sentenced to six years' imprisonment; despite his plea he continued to assert his innocence.